iZ3ros/Base-Quests/README.md

 # Base-Quests
-Helping to increase adoption of Base Chain by Coinbase day 1 on chain
+Helping to increase adoption of Base Chain by Coinbase.

+day 1 on chain
+day 2 on chain